MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 - Costs of tourism should be shared between companies.
 Typically if there is a reciprocal visit planned it makes sense for each company to pay one leg of the trip.
 There should be no profit making motive.

-#### To make it possible ####
+#### Is this work or leave? ####

 - Companies supporting tourism should consider time spent at another team 'work'.
-I've tried doing tourism on my on leave, alas it is hard to do when leave with family is so limited anyway.
+I've tried doing tourism on my on leave - I gained a lot from it but alas for me, it is hard to do when leave with family is so limited anyway.

 #### Additional No No's ####